FrHorschig/kant-search-frontend/README.md

 ## Installation

-Please refer to the [parent project](https://github.com/FrHorschig/kant-search).
+Please refer to the [parent project](https://github.com/FrHorschig/kant-search) to find out how to deploy this application.

+### Configuration

+The configuration file can be found at `src/assets/config.json`, it has these entries:
+- `apiUrl`: the URL of the API endpoints in the backend

 ## Development